-But we were just two, my boyfriend and another guy from Bombay.
+But we were just two, my then boyfriend and another man from Bombay.
 We had to pay extra 500 bucks for the trek as we were just three people.

 Our journey started from Mr Gebu's Lodge at around 10.30 in the morning.
 Mr Gebu couldn't come with us but he dropped us to the Dorjeeling Village in his car.
-We packed everything necessary, even got a ball in our way to play in the mountains.
+We packed everything necessary, even got a football on our way to play in the mountains.

 We haven't been to the Dorjeeling Village before and the ride to this village is a beautiful one.
 One can also trek from Mechuka to the Dorjeeling Village.
 It takes an hour to complete and most of the locals prefer trekking instead of driving to the village.

 We made a stop at a house, a close friend of Mr. Gebu Sona, they dropped us here and we got our bags, bid good bye to Mr Gebu and started our trek.

 Kiran, our little brother who works at GTL was the main guide, along with Kiran, Dachi and Panden were two other older gentleman who came along with us as guide and helpers, who carried most of the baggage.

 We started our trek by walking along the plains of Dorjeeling village, beautiful morning, pleasantly warm.
 The mountains in front of us, golden grasses on both sides of our road, little vegetation can be seen too.
 A good pleasant walk through this countryside and little streams on our way, we finally reached the foothills of the mountains.